What can I do with a politics degree?

 Through your degree, you will have learned specialised skills in communication, critical thinking, debate, and understanding policy.
 You will know how different political systems work and be able to interpret global political issues and events.
 However, you will have also developed additional skills which will be transferable.
 Make sure the following skills are highlighted on your CV:

-- Intellectual independence and autonomy
+- Intellectual independence and the ability to work autonomously.

 Further study